SMS CX Shouldn't Be NoReply

 “Let us know how it fits.
 We’re here if you need anything.”

 And yet most brands throw this away.
 The delivery text arrives from a short code that never responds.
-The customer learns: this is not a place.
-This is a billboard.
+The customer learns the thread is a billboard.

 If you’re going to build a thread, the thread has to work.